evi1haxor/e1ixir/content/quote.md

 ---

 *People often ask me why I look sleep deprived all the time.
 So the construct I generally use to reason them goes like- "See, when people sleep, I do work..."
 Although, major portion of my work power goes in trying not to fall asleep.
-And another considerable, if not rest of it goes in convincing myself that I'm doing some constructive work.
+And another considerable, if not rest of it goes in convincing myself that I'm doing some productive work.
 This thing sux!*

 <sub>21st March, 2019</sub>